College Educators & Students

 Full academic year | $2400 stipend

 The Romano and Mariolina Salvatori Interpretive Fellowship is open to undergraduates entering their junior or senior year and graduate students enrolled at Rollins College, the University of Central Florida, or Valencia College.
-The fellow works with education department staff on K12 and family programs, assisting with school group visits, teacher workshops, museum family days, and public tours.
+The fellow works with education department staff on K12 and family programs, assisting with school group visits, teacher workshops, and public tours.
 The fellowship concludes with an end-of-year capstone project based on the museum's needs and the fellow's specific area of interest.

-Applications for the 2025-2026 academic year will open soon.
+Applications for the 2026-2027 academic year will open spring 2026.

 The Fred W. Hicks Curatorial Fellowship